AIRTucha/amonad/README.md

 #### Just

-Represents a value of specified type.
+It represents the value of a specified type.
 It can be created via a factory which wraps the value with *Just<T>*

 ```typescript
 Just<T>(value: T) => Maybe<T>